Apr 25, 2025

 • This typically includes 210 to 220 facilities, though the number varies year to year.

-• Most baselines fall each year, requiring facilities to reduce emissions over time.
+• In general, baselines fall by 4.9% annually, requiring facilities to reduce net emissions over time.

 The Electricity Sector